tobybellwood/lagoon/docs/using-lagoon-advanced/installing-lagoon-into-existing-kubernetes-cluster.md

        1. consoleUrl: API Endpoint of Kubernetes Cluster
        2. token: `kubectl -n lagoon describe secret $(kubectl -n lagoon get secret | grep kubernetes-build-deploy | awk '{print $1}') | grep token: | awk '{print $2}'`

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Note: Authorization tokens for GraphQL are very short term so you may need to generate a new one.
 Run `lagoon login` and then cat the `.lagoon.yml` file to get the new token, and replace the old token in the HTTP header with the new one.&#x20;
-{% endhint %}

 ## Add a Project